Do we have a way to filter for multiple tags?

 Eg: “Medium energy” and “Location: Workplace”

-Or, to put this another way: do we have a way to filter for location(context) or energy/time required?2 weeks ago SethParticipant
+Or, to put this another way: do we have a way to filter for location(context) or energy/time required?1 year ago SethParticipant

 The short answer to your question is that in the current version this is not possible.